USA car owner holding bonded title certificate for red classic convertible in front of government building.

 What is required to get a bonded title?

-You need a VIN inspection, proof of ownership (bill of sale, affidavit of ownership for bonded title), an appraisal, a surety bond, and DMV forms.
-Fees are $15 to $25, plus taxes.
+You typically need a VIN inspection, proof of ownership (like a bill of sale or affidavit), a vehicle appraisal, a surety bond, and the correct DMV application forms.
+You will also need to pay registration fees and taxes.

 What are the downsides of a bonded title?